Geometry of Banach spaces: a new route towards Position Based Cryptography

 \end{proof}

-\begin{proof}[Proof Proposition \ref{Prop_Main2}, ii.]
-Notice first that, up to this point, we already have a full proof of Theorem \ref{mainThm_2}, i.
+\begin{proof}[Proof Proposition \ref{Prop_Main2}, ii.] {Remember that we can already use} Theorem \ref{mainThm_2}.I {here}.
 It turns out that Proposition \ref{Prop_Main2}, ii. is a consequence of this first part of our main theorem.

-The key idea is understanding the norm $ \big \|\mathbb{E}_\ve \Phi^{ii.} \big \|_{\tilde X^{ii}}$ as the optimization over some family of strategies with small enough parameter $\sigma^i_{\Ss^\UU}$.
-Concretely, considering the characterization of the norm $\tilde X^{ii}$ given in Lemma \ref{lemma_CharacSigma}, we can prove that \beq \big \|\mathbb{E}_\ve \Phi^{ii}_{\Ss^\UU} (\ve) \big\|_{\tilde X^{ii}} \le \, \sup_{\begin{subarray}{c} r \in \mathbb{N}\\ \tilde V, \, \tilde W \in B_{M_{ n r , \tilde k'}} \end{subarray} } \, \omega^{1/2} \left(G_{Rad} ; \lbrace \tilde V,\, \tilde W, \, V,\, W_\ve,\, |\varphi \ra \rbrace_\ve \right). \eeq
+The key idea is understanding the norm $ \big \|\mathbb{E}_\ve \Phi^{ii.} \big \|_{\tilde X^{ii}}$ as the optimization over some family of strategies with small enough parameter $\sigma^i$.
+Concretely, considering the characterization of the norm $\tilde X^{ii}$ given in Lemma \ref{lemma_CharacSigma}, we can prove that \beq \big \|\mathbb{E}_\ve \Phi^{ii} (\ve) \big\|_{\tilde X^{ii}} \le \, \sup_{\begin{subarray}{c} r \in \mathbb{N}\\ \tilde V, \, \tilde W \in B_{M_{ n r , \tilde k'}} \end{subarray} } \, \omega \left(G_{Rad} ; \lbrace \tilde V,\, \tilde W, \, V,\, W_\ve,\, |\varphi \ra \rbrace_\ve \right)^{1/2}. \eeq

 The desired bound follows now from realizing that in the strategies on which this optimization is performed, the second round of local operations, $\tilde V \otimes \tilde W$, is $\ve$-independent.
 Therefore, for these strategies, according to Example \ref{Example_sigma1}, $\sigma^{i} \approx \frac{\log(n)}{n}$, which, in conjunction with Theorem \ref{mainThm_2}, I., leads to the desired statement.
 To obtain the precise statement appearing there, we have considered the elementary inequality $( 1 + x )^{1/2} \le 1 + x/2$.